krunch3r76/golem_node_checker/README.md

+A live version of this is currently hosted at https://www.k-1.me/golem

-Briefly this will only work if a php script that creates a mysql database connection $dbc is added by the developer.
+Briefly this will only run on a custom server if a php script that creates a mysql database connection $dbc is added by the developer.
 See code for details and an example.

 This database connection is made to a mysql database to which the following table was created and added unto as so:
 ```